Build-Week-GigaPet3/BackEnd/README.md

 ### Register

 - A `POST` request to the /api/auth/register endpoint expects to receive an object.
-A `username` and `password` are required.
+A `username` and `password` are required otherwise the request will fail with a 400 error.

 Example: